MoseleyBioinformaticsLab/manuscript.ICIKendallTau/README.md

 All the code for generating the manuscript:

-Information-Content-Informed Kendall-tau Correlation: Utilizing Missing Values, Robert M Flight, Praneeth S Bhatt, Hunter NB Moseley [biorxiv](https://doi.org/10.1101/2022.02.24.481854) is contained within this repository.
+Information-Content-Informed Kendall-tau Correlation Methodology: Interpreting Missing Values as Useful Information, Robert M Flight, Praneeth S Bhatt, Hunter NB Moseley [biorxiv](https://doi.org/10.1101/2022.02.24.481854) is contained within this repository.

 The current versions can be obtained directly from this repository: